tredoe/osutil/README.md

 ==
 Access to operating system functionality dependent of every platform.

-+ env: persistent environment variables
++ config/env: set persistent environment variables
++ config/shconf: parser and scanner for the configuration in format shell-variable
 + user: provides access to UNIX users database in local files
 + user/crypt: password hashing used in UNIX